patgarcia/looptheloop/README.md

 It is up to you how and where you'd like to store your coding challenge work.
 One option is to use an online REPL (like [CodePen](https://codepen.io/) or [repl.it](https://repl.it/languages/nodejs)--sign up for an account so you can save your REPLs and progress), and the other is to work in a JavaScript file in your code editor.
 There are pros and cons to each option, but if you'd like to set up a JavaScript file, you may follow the instructions below:

 1. Change directory into `./sei/sandbox` via terminal.
-2. Clone this directory into `sandbox`.
+1. Clone this directory into `sandbox`.
-3. `cd loopTheLoop` then create your files: `touch index.html script.js`.
-4. Use `code . ` to open in your code editor.
+1. Use `code . ` to open in your code editor.
-5. Check output from JavaScript files using a Node command from terminal instead of setting up an extraneous index.html file.
-Run `node script.js` in the terminal from within this repo directory.
+1 Check output from JavaScript files using a Node command from terminal instead of setting up an extraneous index.html file.
+Run `node loopTheLoop.js` in the terminal from within this repo directory.

 ## Part 1: It's Hip to Be Square